TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-sdk-netcore.md

 # Introduction to Azure Cosmos DB .NET Core SDK

-Please refer to below document for a complete reference for using .NET Core SDK with Azure Cosmos DB.
+Please refer to the following document for a complete reference for using .NET Core SDK with Azure Cosmos DB.

 ## **Recommended documents**